Cog-Creators/Red-DiscordBot/docs/framework_config.rst

             self.config.register_custom("CustomGuildGroup", **default_guild)

 In the above, we registered the custom group named "CustomGuildGroup" to contain the same defaults that :code:`self.config.guild` normally would.
-First we initialized the group "CustomGuildGroup" to accept one identifier by calling :py:meth:`Config.init_custom` with the argument :code:`1`.
+First, we initialized the group "CustomGuildGroup" to accept one identifier by calling :py:meth:`Config.init_custom` with the argument :code:`1`.
 Then we used :py:meth:`Config.register_custom` to register the default values.